juhalehtonen/towwwer/README.md

 Additionally, Towwwer can run [WPScan](https://github.com/wpscanteam/wpscan) against the monitored websites and keep track of which security issues are found.
 WPScan is a separate project, and their license details differ from those of Towwwer.

+Lastly, Towwwer can be configured to send messages to a Slack channel via Slack webhooks whenever a significance difference in Lighthouse scores is detected between two consecutive measurements.

 ## Requirements

 To run Towwwer, you need: